 Intravenous Iron Boulder

 We have found that sports anemia is common is the greater Denver and Boulder area.
 Low ferritin is ten times more common in women than men.
 We use a very high quality, highly absorbable iron as the source of intravenous iron because it is typically well tolerated.
+Intravenous iron must be approved by our medical doctor.

 Importance of Adequate Iron for Optimal Athletic Performance in the Athlete